 Comprehensive Overview

-To truly grasp subtraction of positive and negative numbers, we need to delve into definitions, the number line, and essential concepts that underpin this mathematical operation.
+To truly grasp subtraction of positive and negative numbers, we need to get into definitions, the number line, and essential concepts that underpin this mathematical operation.
 This section will explore these components, ensuring a solid understanding.

 Definition of Subtraction